webability/WAWAS/readme.md

 - Comet Module added
 - TLS on stream working, SSL supported
 - TLSEngine created and implemented into the client, still working on structures
+- ThreadedServer created for blocking streams on extra thread
+- Listener is now volatile for ThreadedServer

 ### Build 4 2015/12/10
 - wawasctl included to start as a daemon